mikhail-nikolskiy/opencv-wiki/Tengine-based-acceleration.md

 Both 32-bit and 64-bit ARM architectures are supported as long as they provide NEON instructions.

-There are two ways to make use of Tengine in OpenCV:
+There are two ways to build OpenCV with Tengine support:
 1. Use the pre-compiled Tengine binaries
 2. Automatically download Tengine and compile it during OpenCV configuration using CMake.